How long will construction take?

 On-site or in pre-arranged locations, but not on the existing portion of Leighton Way or Peterson Road except when the Peterson Drive extension is fully closed.

 Perhaps a little.
 Some additional blasting may be required, but the majority is now complete for the two Headwaters Apartments.
 The blasting contractor will provide notice to nearby residents.
 Development of the duplex lots will also require blasting at a to be determined later date.

 The timing of construction work will comply with the District of Tofino bylaws and is expected to be between 7 am and 7 pm, Monday to Friday.

 Is access to Tonquin Trail being maintained?

-The access to Tonquin Trail from Leighton Way / Peterson Drive has been be closed for safety reasons, but will be reopening in late September, 2022.
-Starting August 22nd the Tonquin Connector from Community Centre will also be closed and not re-opened until the construction of Headwaters South is completed in late 2023.
+The access to Tonquin Trail from Leighton Way / Peterson Drive was closed for safety reasons, but was reopened in October 2022.
+The Tonquin Connector from Community Centre now closed and not re-opened until the construction of Headwaters South is completed in late 2023/early 2024.
 The trail will be realigned to accommodate Headwaters South.
-Access to Tonquin Beach is available from the Tonquin Park Road trailhead.
+Access to Tonquin Beach and the trail network is still available from the Tonquin Park Road trailhead.

 What road improvements are planned?

 The Peterson Drive / Leighton Way intersection will be altered slightly and will include stop signs.
 Speed humps and a painted pedestrian zone will be added to Leighton Way.
 The extension to Peterson Drive will include a marked pedestrian path and on-street parking.